-Continuing with the example above, now that number of stores is a key business driver, it is important to track that metric, along with the size of each store, the number of salespeople per store, the volume and price of products per store, and finally the revenue.
+Continuing with the example above, now that number of stores has been identified as a key business driver, it is important to track that metric, along with the size of each store, the number of salespeople per store, the volume and price of products per store, and, finally, the revenue.

 By tracking all these figures, it will be possible to monitor how effective a strategy of adding new stores is, relative to other drivers such as adding salespeople, raising prices, or carrying a wider range of inventory.

 Reporting on business drivers

 For any professional working in financial planning and analysis (FP&A), a big part of the job will be reporting on key business drivers with charts, graphs, and tables.

 Once the data has been collected, the job of the financial analyst is to present it in a way that’s easy to understand.
 A popular method is to create a dashboard that summarizes the key metrics and that helps executives and key decision-makers visualize what’s happening in the business.

 The above screenshot is from CFI’s Dashboards and Data Visualization course, which teaches you how to make a dashboard from scratch.

 Applications in financial modeling and valuation

 When building a financial model in Excel, the process begins with building an assumptions section, which includes all the main business drivers.
 Once these inputs are all in place, a forecast can be built and a basic three-statement model can be created.

 After the three-statement model is linked up, a discounted cash flow DCF model can be built to value the business.
 Advanced modeling such as sensitivity analysis, financing structures, and transactions such as mergers and acquisitions (M&A) can also be done.